frontendpatterns/frontendpatterns.dev/src/content/patterns/reduced-motion.md

 ## Solution

-Apply the Reduced Motion pattern by respecting user preferences for reduced animations and motion effects, and reinforce it with concise examples or tests.
+Respect user preferences for reduced animations and motion effects.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.